 Since that time the project has pursued three main goals:

 - Inform: Offering a website that enables users to learn how any school in the state is doing on State Assessments and compare that performance with similar schools using a variety of interactive and easy-to-understand charts and graphs.

 - Inspire: Learning what higher-performing schools do that distinguishes them from their average-performing peers and making that information available both on the Web and in high quality print resources.

 - Improve: Developing tools to support schools wanting to adopt the best practices of the higher-performing schools.

 In 2009, Just for the Kids-NY launched Know Your Schools~for NY Kids (NYKids) so as to better achieve all three goals.
-As of the summer of 2013, in addition to upgrading the school comparison features of the Website, the project had completed studies and issued reports detailing best practices in higher-performing schools at the elementary, middle, and high school level as well as in middle school science and in elementary schools whose critical needs students consistently perform well.
+As of the winter of 2014, in addition to upgrading the school comparison features of the Website, the project had completed studies and issued reports detailing best practices in higher-performing schools at the elementary, middle, and high school level as well as in middle school science and in elementary schools whose critical needs students consistently perform well.
 Our most recent identified factors that promote higher than average high school completion among groups of students generally at risk of failing to complete high school.
 Our 2015-16 study on schools with odds-beating English language learner (ELL) achievement will identify practices and processes to support ELLs.